LuissFrank/LuissFrank/README.md

 - 👋 Hi, I’m @LuissFrank
-- 👀 I’m interested in ... learn more about programming
+- 👀 I’m interested in ... learn more about programming backend development with .net core
 - 🌱 I’m currently learning ...
 C# .Net Core
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... back-end development
-- 📫 How to reach me ...
+- 📫 How to reach me ... lfortega1991@gmail.com

 <!---
 LuissFrank/LuissFrank is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.